Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Seahawks stats and trends

-- Seattle is 5-1 against the spread and 5-1 overall this season when the team puts up more than 25.7 points.
+- Seattle is 5-1 against the spread and 5-1 overall in games when it records more than 25.7 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the Lions.